-The complete shut down of Primera Air is just one recent example of the reality that an airline can abruptly fail.
+The complete shutdown of Primera Air and now WOW Air are examples of the reality that an airline can abruptly fail.
 Without notice, even a large airline can shutter, leaving some passengers stranded away from home and others responsible for out-of-pocket costs for worthless tickets.

 While a big U.S.-based airline hasn’t failed in recent years, financial analysts have said that Europe’s high number of low-cost startups (which are increasingly expanding to the U.S.) make those airlines’ survival questionable.